 Remarketing has historically meant targeting those who visited a website you own with an ad — in this case, a Facebook ad.
 Advertisers are able to show ads related to a blog post that was read, product that was viewed, search that was made and a whole lot more.

-This includes the manual creation of ads and Website Custom Audiences, but it also includes Dynamic Ads.
+This includes the manual creation of ads and A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., but it also includes Dynamic Ads.
 Note that the focus for this post will be on the manual creation, since this is something that any advertiser can use.

 The Importance of Remarketing